Published by Economic Times August 27, 2014

-NPDD organizations are essentially a multi-project environment where resources have to work across phases of a project, and deal with many projects.
-At any point of time, there is significant quantum of different and independent tasks available for a resource group to work on, both across projects and different phases of the same project.
+NPDD organizations in the auto or consumer goods industry are essentially multi-project environments where resources have to work across the phases of a project, and deal with many projects.
+At any point in time, there is a significant quantum of different and independent tasks available for a resource group to work on, both across projects and in different phases of the same project.
 At the same time, there is uncertainty in the environment.
-In such environments, upfront task scheduling is not only difficult but also damaging (activates the loop).
+In such environments, upfront task scheduling is not only difficult but also damaging (activates the vicious loop mentioned above).
 So, the best way out is to learn from environments where this problem has been solved – the cash counter of a super market.
 A cash counter encounters two uncertain factors.

 - The time taken to process the billing of an individual customer (as the number of items to be processed can vary).

 - Arrival rate of customers to the cash counter.